top of page

 Issue

-Hunger and homelessness is a serious problem even in America despite it being one of the richest nations on the planet.
+Hunger and homelessness is a serious problem across the world even in well established economies despite some being the richest nations on the planet.

 Solution

-A simple way of providing relief for the homeless is if every worker in the country donated a modest $1/week to a hunger relief fund (or weighted amount based on income).
+Solving world hunger may be as simple as if every worker donated $1/week to a hunger relief fund (or weighted amount based on income).
 The weekly total would then be transferred to a given city for addressing their hunger and homelessness situation.

 In America, that would result in approximately $150 million being distributed every week to a different city.
 Larger cities may receive several weeks' worth of aid, so a major city like New York may receive 10 weeks or $1.5 billion to feed the poor.
 Which leaves 42 weeks' worth of aid remaining (or over $6.3 billion) to distribute to other cities within the first year alone.

-According to the Feeding America charitable organization, a donation of $1 can generate 10 meals due to the cooperation with local distributors in the area.
-There are approximately 45 million people fed by these organizations, which means that after a week's worth of funding, the program may feed the hungry for about a month.
-After 12 weeks, the program will have enough to feed the nation's needs for an entire year.
+According to the Feeding America charitable organization, a donation of $1 can generate 10 meals due to the cooperation of local distributors in the area.
+There are approximately 45 million people fed by these organizations in America alone.
+Which means that after three week's worth of funding, the program will feed the hungry for about a month.
+After eight months, the program may have enough to feed the nation's needs for an entire year.

-Remaining funds will allow withdrawal by the 4% rule that makes the situation self-sustainable thereafter.
-When including subsequent years, the funds may be used to purchase clothing, job training, prefabricated homes, etc., so that the homeless may be able to support themselves.
+Available funds in the account may be used to purchase other items such as clothing, job training, prefabricated homes, etc., so that the homeless may be able to support themselves thereafter.

-If other nations adopted a similar program, in less than a decade or two, this simple solution may solve the global hunger and homelessness problem with very little effort.
+If every nation adopted a similar program, in less than a decade or two, this simple concept may solve the global hunger and homelessness problem with very little effort.
 All it takes is coordination and the willingness to help others.

 bottom of page